- Public Works Home

-The City of Lake Oswego operates a stormwater management utility that includes ”all natural and man-made facilities utilized by the Stormwater Utility to regulate the quantity and quality of stormwater, including drainage easements, culverts, storm drains, catch basins, stream corridors, rivers, ponds, wetlands and impoundments.”
+The City of Lake Oswego operates a stormwater management utility that includes ”all natural and human-made facilities utilized by the Stormwater Utility to regulate the quantity and quality of stormwater, including drainage easements, culverts, storm drains, catch basins, stream corridors, rivers, ponds, wetlands and impoundments.”
 The goal of the program is to reduce pollutants to the maximum extent practicable (MEP).

 The City of Lake Oswego’s stormwater system is not connected to the City’s sewer system.
 As a result, much of the stormwater enters receiving waters untreated.
 Stormwater and other “nonpoint source discharges” (NPS) are regulated by the 1972 Federal Clean Water Act through the National Pollutant Discharge Elimination System (NPDES) permit program.
 The State of Oregon Department of Environmental Quality administers this permit program in Oregon for the United States Environmental Protection Agency (USEPA).